17 unique things to do in Lake Atitlan

 Things to do in Lake Atitlan

-What makes Lake Atitlan unique, aside from the beauty, is that it’s a volcanic lake.
+What makes Lake Atitlan unique, aside from its beauty, is that it’s a volcanic lake.
 It was formed by an eruption several thousand years ago and is surrounded by three dormant volcanos.

 Adventure activities in Lake Atitlán